SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 setting, it will vanish as soon as you destroy the VM instance.

 The fact that no name can be assigned to the volume is a limitation of the OpenStack nova API.
-(But of course you could assign a name manually after it has been created.)
+(But of course, you could assign a name manually after it has been created.)

 ### OpenStack API